dfroberg/snoopy/README.md

 # Snoopy
 Snoopy subscribes to events on the Ethereum network you specify and spits out stats and information about blocks it has gathered since it started.

+*NOTES:*
-There is no persistance layer yet.
+* There is no persistance layer yet.

-Snoopy uses infura API endpoints to access the network.
+* Snoopy uses infura API endpoints to access the network.

 |Endpoint|Port|Function|Method|Auth Reqd.|
 |---|---|---|---|---|